Summer Learning 2024

 Engineering ~Miss Whitmyer

 Wow, it was a productive final week for us.
 Students put finishing touches on their service trucks and designed a banner for their business.
 The banners showed their perfected logo and their slogan.
 As a class, students determined the best way to market their business.
 Of course, through social media!
-They really enjoyed making a plan for an app (on paper) and coming up with creative hashtags to promote their service.
+They really enjoyed making a plan for an app (on paper) and coming up with a website name.
+Students put a lot of thought and research into calculating start up cost for their business and pricing for the services provided in their service truck.
 On Wednesday, students presented their business plan to one another, and then to community members.